mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Saturday, 26 April 2025
+## On Sunday, 27 April 2025

-- The average temperature today is 8.66˚C,
+- The average temperature today is 8.46˚C,
-- With highs of 9.27˚C and lows of 8.07˚C,
+- With highs of 9.84˚C and lows of 6.96˚C,
-- It may feel like 8.66˚C with scattered clouds
+- It may feel like 8.46˚C with clear sky
 - The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1024hPa and humidity is 88%
+- The pressure is 1023hPa and humidity is 85%
 - The sun will rise at 04:46 and set at 19:25

 <!-- weather_marker ends -->